What is IRR?

 Since they're both so easy to calculate in Excel, we recommend running the numbers for each so you're better able to forecast.

-It's important to keep in mind that both IRR and XIRR are only one part of a comprehensive financial analysis and should be used in conjunction with other tools such as net present value (NPV) and return on investment (ROI) to get a more complete picture of an investment's profitability.
+You should use them with other tools, such as net present value (NPV) and return on investment (ROI), to get a complete picture of an investment's profitability.